nrwl/nx/docs/shared/node-tutorial/6-summary.md

 - Learned how Nx determines a graph of your workspace
 - Learned how to configure and run tasks in your workspace
 - Learned how Nx's built-in optimizations work, and how to apply those to your own workspace
+- Learned how Nx can create a simple Dockerfile for you

 ## Learn More